 Units are subject to change.

-You will learn by a variety of different methods including formal reports, essays, presentations, residential activities and expeditions.
+You will learn and be assessed by a variety of different methods including formal reports, essays, presentations, residential activities and expeditions.

-4 GCSEs grade A*-C, including English and Maths, or equivalent OR Merit or Distinction in a related subject at Level 2.
+4 GCSEs grade C/4 and above, including English and Maths, or equivalent OR Merit or Distinction in a related subject at Level 2.

 Study, Assessment and Qualifications